eastwind2000/grads-lang/README.md

 ## Buglist
-- Some Keywords can not be highlighted for unkonw reason.
+- Some Keywords can not be highlighted for unkown reasons.
 - reinit, endvars and some function names.